 I am image master for DxO Labs, member and multi award winner at ANFM (National Association of Italian Wedding Photographers), ISPWP (International Society of Professional Wedding Photographers) and Fearless Photographers, some of most popular and better attended international directories of wedding photographers.

-The whole kit fits into a Think Tank Street Walker Pro backpack or into a Think Thank Streetwalker, when I can afford to leave some pieces of equipment at home for smaller gigs.
+The whole kit fits into a Tenba Messenger DNA 15 bag, or Think Tank Street Walker backpack, or into a small Evecase messenger bag when I can afford to leave some pieces of equipment at home for smaller gigs.

 Here are some details concerning each piece of equipment and why it found its place in my kit (from left to right)

 Mineral Salts + Energy Bars – these are to recharge my own batteries, especially until we reach the reception and food and beverages!

 Camera Batteries – I don’t understand people making a big deal about having to replace batteries during the day.
 Mirrorless need to go through three batteries roughly during a typical wedding.
 Just have spare charged batteries at hand and replace when needed, end of story.
 I use both Fuji original batteries and those EX-Pro Ultra Whites that seem to last just as long as the originals.
 Very happy about those so far.

 Cactus V6 Transceivers – these allow me to use any flash (in manual mode) on my Fuji’s and to control power from remote.
 Sometimes I need radio remotes for specific stuff during the day (e.g. on the dance floor, with DJ lights).
 The V6s seem to work well so far – they don’t do High Speed Sync but I rarely need HSS, plus with the X-100F and its leaf shutter I can sync flash up to 1/1000th without HSS.

 Rogue Flash Gels – I hardly ever need them, but when I do there’s no substitute for them.
 So they come with me.